The SCO Group Inc.'s multibillion dollar lawsuit against IBM, Red Hat Inc. and commercial Linux users may be without...

 "Open Source as a whole or as a development methodology is certainly not at risk.
 Even in the SCO case, the only issue is possibly a few lines of Linux kernel code, not the millions of lines of application level code (standard utilities, GUI utilities, etc.) that run on top of the kernel," said Arnold Robbins, author of Linux Programming By Example: The Fundamentals.
 "I think in two years we'll look back at this and laugh.
 At least, I certainly hope we will.
 If SCO by some chance wins their case, it'll speak volumes about the sad, degenerate nature of the U.S. justice system."

 The Linux community has been proactive about securing the validity of code contributions going forward.
-Linus Torvalds introduced in May the
+Linus Torvalds introduced in May the Developer's Certificate of Origin which requires contributors to certify their code is original, or it will not be considered for inclusion in the kernel.

 "We are at the beginning of a very steep learning curve.
 The issue has been identified and we will learn how to better manage the software development process to minimize these risks," said Karen Faulds Copenhaver, executive vice president and general counsel of Black Duck Software.
 "Open source is a permanent and welcome part of the infrastructure.
 It presents some new challenges -- but it also presents enormous opportunity.
 We are a very creative culture and we are very good at recognizing and capitalizing on opportunities."